oleng/oleng/README.md

 ### 👋  Hey, there, welcome!

-I suppose you've found this from my CV or LinkedIn, or maybe you're just lost?
-Thank you for checking this out anyways!
+I suppose you've found this profile from my CV or LinkedIn, or maybe you're just lost?
+Thank you for checking it out anyways!
 Little summary of me, I :heart: Python and Docker, and currently pursuing data engineering career.

 You can read a bit more about me [here on my github page](https://oleng.github.io/about),